xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

         "error" : ""
     }

-In case of error the 'error' fiels is not empty, otherwise the answer of the device is transparently p;aced by the server in the fiels 'answer'.
+In case of error the 'error' field is not empty, otherwise the answer of the device is transparently p;aced by the server in the fiels 'answer'.

 ## 3. External scripting
 The server support external scripting triggered by new in- or out-flow data caming from individual gates.
 This option needs to be enabled at server launch with option '-export'